ECSIM/pem-dataset1/Standard Test of Nafion Membrane 112/README.md

 Column 4 is Pressure (psi)

-Column 5 is Nafion Percent
+Column 5 is Nafion percent

 Column 6 is Relative humidity (RH%)